-SEPA Flood Map has highlighted a low to medium risk of river water flooding at the northern end of the scheme extent (i.e. a 0.1-0.5% chance of flooding each year).
-There is also a low to high risk of surface water and small watercourses flooding each year (i.e. a 0.1-10% chance of flooding each year).
+SEPA Flood Map has highlighted a medium-high likelihood of river water flooding within the footprint of the scheme extent (i.e. a 0.5-10% chance of flooding) each year.

 Climate

 The Climate Change (Scotland) Act 2009 sets out the target and vision set by the Scottish Government for tackling and responding to climate change (The Climate Change (Scotland) Act 2009).
 The Act includes a target of reducing CO2 emissions by 80% before 2050 (from the baseline year 1990).
 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 amended the Climate Change (Scotland) Act 2009 to bring the target of reaching net-zero emissions in Scotland forward to 2045 (Climate Change (Emissions Reduction Targets) (Scotland) Act 2019).